-Abby has been MED Theatre’s education officer since October 2008, and part-time Education Manager since 2016.
-She gained a First Class honours degree in drama from Exeter University in 2003 and went on to study an MA in acting at East 15 drama school in London.
+Abby has worked for MED Theatre’s since October 2008 and stepped up as Artistic Director in 2022 after the death of Mark Beeson.
+Abby gained a First Class honours degree in drama from Exeter University in 2003 and went on to study an MA in acting at East 15 drama school in London.
 Throughout her training Abby gained experience in stage combat techniques, physical theatre, music and dance.
 Following her MA she worked as an actress for three years in London and toured schools across the UK and Ireland as an education worker.
-Keen to work with a company that would reach out to local communities and young people, Abby returned to Devon, where she was delighted to join MED Theatre.

-Suvi Rehell – Artistic and Administrative Assistant: Suvi joined MED theatre in May 2016.
-Suvi is a graduate of the Central School of Speech and Drama at the University of London, and has an MA in Theatre and Global Development from the University of Leeds.
+Suvi joined MED theatre in May 2016.
+She is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
-She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds, and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
+She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.
-Contact: firstname.lastname@example.org

-MED Theatre is governed by a board of directors, who are its trustees.
-Currently the board is as follows: Julia Oliver (Chair), Olivia Young (Vice Chair), Mark Woolner (Treasurer), Fiona Avis, Claire Smith, Jess Wynne-Jones, Rae Hoole, Christine Holding, Allison Caverhill
+MED Theatre is governed by a board of directors.
+Currently the board is as follows: Jess Wynn-Jones (Chair), Julia Oliver (Vice Chair), Olivia Young (Vice Chair), Heather Holcroft-Pinn (Treasurer), Fiona Avis, Rae Hoole, Allison Caverhill, Josh Levontine, Jonny Hibbs, Charlotte Turner, Saul Jenner and Kerry Chappell.